ztaylor/react-redux-express-boilerplate/README.md

 Created by [Zachary Taylor](http://twitter.com/ztaylor) and :coffee:

+---

 ### Libraries

 * [React](http://reactjs.org): A JavaScript library for building user interfaces
 * [Express](http://expressjs.com): Fast, unopinionated, minimalist web framework for Node.js
-* [Redux](http://redux.js.org): A predictable state container for JavaScript apps.
+* [Redux](http://redux.js.org): A predictable state container for JavaScript apps
 * [React Redux](https://github.com/reactjs/react-redux): Official React bindings for Redux
-* [Redux Thunk](https://github.com/gaearon/redux-thunk): Middleware that allows for action creators that return a function instead of an action.
+* [Redux Thunk](https://github.com/gaearon/redux-thunk): Middleware that allows for action creators that return a function instead of an action
 * [React Router](https://github.com/ReactTraining/react-router): Declarative routing for React
-* [Redux Form](https://redux-form.com/7.2.0/): The best way to manage your form state in Redux.
+* [Redux Form](https://redux-form.com/7.2.0/): The best way to manage your form state in Redux
-* [Styled Components](https://www.styled-components.com): Use the best bits of ES6 and CSS to style your apps.
+* [Styled Components](https://www.styled-components.com): Use the best bits of ES6 and CSS to style your apps
-* [prop-types](https://github.com/facebook/prop-types): Runtime type checking for React props and similar objects.
+* [prop-types](https://github.com/facebook/prop-types): Runtime type checking for React props and similar objects
+* [ESLint](http://eslint.org): The pluggable linting utility for JavaScript and JSX

 ---

 ### Features

-* An Express server setup which both serves the React app and API requests.
+* An Express server setup which both serves the React app and API requests
-* Example of an API call from the client to the server using Redux and Redux Thunk, rendering the results in the client.
+* Example of an API call from the client to the server using Redux and Redux Thunk, rendering the results in the client
-* React Router v4 configuration, navigating between pages, and showing a 'not found' page.
+* React Router v4 configuration, navigating between pages, and showing a 'not found' page
-* Uses Styled Components to describe component styles in JavaScript.
+* Uses Styled Components to describe component styles in JavaScript
 * Hot reloading of both server and client changes
-* Ready for production deploy to Heroku.
+* Ready for production deploy to Heroku
-* Example of importing static images in JavaScript.
+* Example of importing static images in JavaScript
-* ESLint configuration.
+* ESLint configuration
-* Google Fonts and Twitter Bootstrap v4 integration.
+* Google Fonts and Twitter Bootstrap v4 integration

 ---